July 01, 2013 GMT

 -NEVER BORROW MONEY TO TRAVEL!

-Enjoy every moment, sometimes riding is like a computer game, but in this game you only have one LIFE!
+Enjoy every moment, sometimes riding can be like a computer game, but in this game you only have one LIFE!

 Posted by Patrick Peck at 12:43 AM